nclient/NClient/README.md

     Task<Product> GetAsync([RouteParam] int id);
 }
 ```
 Interface annotation is very similar to the annotation of controllers in ASP.NET.
 The `PathAttribute` defines the base path for all interface methods.
 The `PostMethodAttribute` specifies the type of HTTP method and the path to endpoint.
-Implicit annotations work as in ASP.NET controllers, for example, the `BodyParamAttribute` attribute will be implicitly set to the `product` parameter in `CreateAsync` method.
-Path templates are also supported.
+Moreover, implicit annotations work as in ASP.NET controllers, for example, the `BodyParamAttribute` attribute will be implicitly set to the `product` parameter in `CreateAsync` method.
+And of course route templates are also supported.
 Read about all the features in the [Annotation](#features-annotation) and [Routing](#features-routing) sections.
 #### Step 3: Create the client
 ```C#
 IProductServiceClient client = NClientGallery.Clients.GetRest()
     .For<IProductServiceClient>(host: "http://localhost:8080")
     .Build();
 ```
-The `GetRest()` method creates a REST client with `System.Text.Json` serialization and without resilience policy.
+The `GetRest` method creates a REST client with `System.Text.Json` serialization and without resilience policy.
 #### Step 4 (optional): Configure the client
 ```C#
 IProductServiceClient client = NClientGallery.Clients.GetRest()